-- Students will receive a pencil and birthday sticker from the school office. - A healthy snack may be brought to school for birthday celebrations. - Balloons, flowers and presents should not be delivered to school. - Celebrations will only be with classmates. - Birthdays for the week will be recognized at Mass on Fridays.
+- Students will receive a pencil and birthday sticker from the school office. - A snack may be brought to school for birthday celebrations and given at the end of the school day. - Balloons, flowers and presents should not be delivered to the school. - Celebrations will only be with classmates. - Birthdays for the week will be recognized at Mass on Tuesdays.